sharriet/continuous-learning-toolkit/data/definitions.md

 # GIVING & RECEIVING FEEDBACK

 # ASKING FOR HELP
 Sounds straightforward, yet people will often avoid asking for help for a multitude of reasons.
 Look for ways to normalise asking for help in your team(s), and ensure that the help people receive is actually helpful.
-For example, you might consider creating dedicated help channels where people can easily connect around a question or problem; you might work to foster a \[https://www.self.com/story/how-to-ask-for-help]('culture of help') in your organisation or team, which will most likely neccessitate a 'whole person' approach, as opposed to focusing soley on work matters; you might also give people a base level of teaching and mentoring skills to make them better helpers.
-Perhaps most importantly, foster a culture of collaboration and \[https://www.youtube.com/watch?v=sZZHkqIY0Fo]('Teaming'), whereby people will instinctively call on each other to solve a problem or get the job done.
+For example, you might consider creating dedicated help channels where people can easily connect around a question or problem; you might work to foster a \(https://www.self.com/story/how-to-ask-for-help)['culture of help'] in your organisation or team, which will most likely neccessitate a 'whole person' approach, as opposed to focusing soley on work matters; you might also give people a base level of teaching and mentoring skills to make them better helpers.
+Perhaps most importantly, foster a culture of collaboration and \(https://www.youtube.com/watch?v=sZZHkqIY0Fo)['Teaming'], whereby people will instinctively call on each other to solve a problem.

 # ASKING REFLECTIVE QUESTIONS
 This is a powerful skill for learning that anyone can use to promote reflection in others.
 Used in teams, it not only fosters reflective inquiry, but may also help build trust and encourage diversity of thought.

 There are many tools available to help us develop our reflective questioning capability.
-The \[https://www.laas.consulting/resources/4As-reflective-questioning-framework.pdf](4A's reflective questioning framework) is one example.
+The \(https://www.laas.consulting/resources/4As-reflective-questioning-framework.pdf)[4A's reflective questioning framework] is one example.

 # WALK AND TALKS
 A walk and talk is simply a conversation away from the desk.
 You might combine it with another activity, such as walking the dog or visiting an art gallery.
 The change of environment and physical movement can stimulate fresh thinking and help you avoid other distractions and relational barriers associated with being in an office environment.
 Bear in mind this format may not be suitable for every topic of conversation, and that the activity and location should feel comfortable and accessible to all participants.